-5.2 Company employees are an important element in the company’s stance on fraud and corruption, and they are positively encouraged and directed to raise any concerns that they may have on these issues where they are associated with the Company’s activity.
+5.3.
+Company employees are an important element in the Company’s stance on fraud, corruption and bribery, and they are positively encouraged and directed to raise any concerns that they may have on these issues where they are associated with the Company’s activity.

 6. Action the Company Will Take

 6.1.
 All concerns will be treated in confidence and will be investigated promptly and fully in a professional manner.
 It should be noted that an allegation does not mean the individual person or Company is guilty of any wrong-doing, and so they will not be treated as such until the case is proven.

 6.2.
 If fraud, corruption or bribery has taken place, the Company will, in appropriate cases: